aplteam/Tatin/docs/Caching.md

 These parameters allow you to...

-* define the folder which hosts the cached packages
+* define the folder that hosts the cached packages

 * toggle caching on a global level